On Howland time-independent formulation of CP-divisible quantum evolutions: Abstract

 \section{Abstract}

-We extend Howland's time-independent formalism to the case of CP-divisible dynamics of $d$-dimensional open quantum systems governed by periodic time-dependent Lindbladian in Weak Coupling Limit, extending our result from previous papers.
-We propose the Bochner space of periodic, square integrable matrix valued functions as the generalized space of states and examine some densely defined operators on this space, together with their Fourier-like expansions.
-The generalized quantum dynamical semigroup is then formulated in this space and we show its similarity with dynamical maps on $\mathbb{C}^{d\times d}$, i.e. it is CP-divisible, trace preserving and a contraction.
+We extend Howland time-independent formalism to the case of completely positive and trace preserving dynamics of finite dimensional open quantum systems governed by periodic, time dependent Lindbladian in Weak Coupling Limit, expanding our result from previous papers.
+We propose the Bochner space of periodic, square integrable matrix valued functions, as well as its tensor product representation, as the generalized space of states within the time-independent formalism.
+We examine some densely defined operators on this space, together with their Fourier-like expansions and address some problems related to their convergence by employing general results on Banach-space valued Fourier series, such as the generalized Carleson-Hunt theorem.
+We formulate Markovian dynamics in the generalized space of states by constructing appropriate time-independent Lindbladian in standard (Lindblad -- Gorini -- Kossakowski -- Sudarshan) form, as well as one-parameter semigroup of bounded evolution maps.
+We show their similarity with Markovian generators and dynamical maps defined on matrix space, i.e.~the generator still possesses a standard form (extended by closed perturbation) and the resulting semigroup is also completely positive, trace preserving and a contraction.